 The Institute undertakes an integrated set of research, education and knowledge exchange activities focused on engineering and enterprise.
-This includes a series of research projects in different areas, such as understanding the creative process for engineers, measurement of sustainable development goals on infrastructure projects, increasing our understanding of the entrepreneurial journey as well as investigation of emerging technologies and the process of technological innovation.
+This includes research projects in different areas, such as increasing our understanding of entrepreneurial pivoting; investigating different aspects of sustainable engineering and renewable energy technologies; improving our understanding of digital transformation; developing improved processes for project management; as well as investigating emerging technologies and the process of technological innovation.

 The Institute delivers educational programmes associated with engineering and enterprise, including in areas such as technology evaluation and commercialisation as well as project management.
 The Institute also acts as a knowledge hub for engineering and enterprise – sharing this knowledge with others and developing new collaborations with partners in the UK and internationally.

 For more information or if you have any queries, please email: NPI@lsbu.ac.uk.

 Simon joined LSBU in 2018.
 He previously worked as Director of Programme Management at Imperial College London and while at Imperial over 15 years, he held a number of senior management roles.
 Before Imperial he worked for an agency of the Ministry of Defence (DERA).
 Simon holds a BSc and PhD in chemistry and an MBA.
-He is published across several areas including project management, research & technology management, and chemistry.
-He has also presented his work at conferences across North America and Asia.
-He currently serves as the President of the American Society for Engineering Management (ASEM).
+He is published across several areas including project management, research & technology management, sustainable engineering, and chemistry.
+He has presented his work at conferences across North America and Asia.
+He previously served as the 2019/20 President of the American Society for Engineering Management (ASEM).

 Pavan Kumar Sala